CircuitVerse/Blog/content/posts/mobile_app_phase_one_report.md

 Before the GSoC period CircuitVerse was primarily focussed for the Web.
 We have this very amazing [simulator](http://circuitverse.org/simulator), ability to create groups, beautiful circuits, assignments with grading obviously <3 and a lot more features. make sure to check them out on our [website](https://circuitverse.org/).
 Thanks to our amazing community, [@satu0king](https://github.com/satu0king), [@tachyons](http://github.com/tachyons/) & [@nitin10s](https://github.com/nitin10s).

-CircuitVerse now plans to expaaand..
+CircuitVerse now plans to expand..
 GSoC 2020 basically aims at improving the Simulator and Web UI, structuring & refactoring the huge JS codebase, offline electron app, the mobile_app and implementing API.

 <br/>